kreismit/ECE4960/labs.md

 ![Picture of the Artemis Nano with wires protruding from the shell of the car.](Lab4/Images/FrontView.jpg)

-Wrote code to make the robot drive in a straight line (using a slight additive offset to one side) and took a video.
+Wrote code to make the robot drive in a straight line (using a linear scaling calibration) and took a video.

 ### Simulation